jhoneill/NationalRail/ReadMe.md

 2          19:13 To Swindon             On time    Calling at: Reading, Didcot Parkway, Swindon.
 ...
 ```
-**Arrival from** means the train terminates here.
-If there is no **Service from** in the details, that means the train starts here.
+**Arrival from** means the train *terminates* here.
+If there is no **Service from** in the details, that means the train *starts* here.

-`Get-StationBoard PAD -NoDetails`  will get 10 rows of arrivals and departures for Paddington without details, and the 10-row limit no longer applies.
+`Get-StationBoard PAD -NoDetails`  will get 10 rows of arrivals and departures for Paddington *without* details, and the 10-row limit no longer applies.

 `Get-RailArrivals` and `Get-RailDepartures` are aliases for `Get-StationBoard`; when they are used, the command requests only arrivals or only departures.

 All three forms take parameters `-OffSetMinutes` and `-WindowMinutes` e.g. `-OffSetMinutes 60  -WindowMinutes 15` requests trains expected in 60-75 minutes.
-Even if you request 1000 rows and 1000 minute window the service seems to be limited to a maximum of two hours.
+Even if you request 1000 rows and a 1000 minute window, the service seems to be limited to a maximum of two hours.

 `Get-RailDepartures Pad -no -ro 30` will display 30 rows for departures, without details, which means no stops are listed and the service ID appears instead.
 ```